stef145g/UnitTest/README.md

 ...
 ```

-## What to I need to know to use it?
+## What do I need to know to use it?
 In UnitTest test cases are grouped under test suites.
 Each test suite must have a name which must also be a valid c++ identifier (it cannot start with a number, cannot contains spaces and so on).
 Test suites actually creates a scope, so each variable defined in the test suite can be used in the test cases of that test suite.
 Here is how you define a test suite:
 ```c++
 #include "UnitTest.hpp"